 PDF – You Use This Washroom Often?

-Fun essay I wrote for a creative nonfiction class where I wander around washrooms on campus.
+Fun essay for a creative nonfiction class in college.
+I wandered around washrooms on campus.